 A novel delivery system

 Another approach is to work on the delivery system of the vaccine.
-Swartz and Hubbell, both molecular engineers, have previously developed nanoparticle vaccines.
+Melody Swartz and Jeff Hubbell, both molecular engineers, have previously developed nanoparticle vaccines.

 Nanoparticles are easy to make, and they form naturally into little capsules that can be easily customized with any of the viral proteins identified as good for vaccines.
 “We know from previous work that you can get better responses if you incorporate the viral protein and the adjuvant within the nanoparticles,” Swartz said.